 Other current roles

 My teaching interests are focused on primary health care, ways of supporting people who experience chronic conditions, and equitable health outcomes.

-I convene PHCM9391 Strategy, Policy and Change and PHCM9615 Principles and Practice of Primary Health Care within the School of Population Health's Masters programs.
-I also contribute to PHCM9129 Prevention and Management of Chronic Disease, PHCM9612 Environmental Health, PHCM9626 Inequalities and Health, and PHCM9628 Health Impact Assessment.
+I convene PHCM9391 Health Organisations, Strategy and Change and PHCM9615 Principles and Practice of Primary Health Care within the School of Population Health's Masters programs.
+I am Deputy Director of the Master of Public Health Program also the Stream Convenor for the Primary Health Care Specialisation.

 I design activities and assessments that give students choice and control about the focus of their learning, and which allow them to draw on their prior learning and experiences.
-I'm committed to continuous improvement, and actively seek out students' ideas and suggestions for how courses can be enhanced.
+I'm committed to continuous educational improvement, and work in partnership with students to enhance courses.